 - Neem oil is also an effective combatant for managing powdery mildew.

-Whatever you choose, remember the key is early application, before the disease is readily apparent all over the foliage.
+Whatever you choose, remember the key is an early application, before the disease is readily apparent all over the foliage.